lea-guyon/PatriSimRel/README.md

 In `R_scripts` folder:

--**figures.R**: plots mean relatedness between males and between females and male and female effective sizes for each scenario.
+-**figures.R**: plots mean relatedness between males and between females, Y chromosome and mtDNA haplogroup diversity and male and female effective sizes for each scenario at the end of simulations, as well as p-values of comparisons between scenarios for each estimator.
+Also plots the change in male and female effective population size for the patrilineal then bilateral descent scenario.